AzimMuradov/fp-haskell-spbu/MiniGo/README.md

-## An implementaion of Go mini-language
+## An implementation of Go mini-language

 This is a homework for functional programming course.